geoffreyodari/hero-squad/README.md

-# Hero Division
+# Hero Squad
 An application to keep track different Squads their cause and their Heroes.

-Created by Geoffrey Odari
+Created by Geoffrey Odari.
 ## View demo